 From the 1820’s pioneering agriculturalists like James Atkinson, who developed two grants then known as Oldbury and Mereworth, made their mark on the region.

-The former Atkinson property, Mereworth, is now owned by Hume Coal and is the proposed location for some of the underground mine’s surface facilities, including a new rail spur and loop built on part of the original 1800s rail alignment.
+The former Atkinson property, Mereworth, is now owned by Hume Coal and is the proposed location for the majority of the underground mine’s surface facilities, including a new rail loop built on part of the original 1800s rail alignment.

-Hume Coal, which has acquired around 1700 hectares in the region, aims to significantly enhance the agricultural productivity of the properties.
-Of the company’s total landholdings in the Highlands, less than 9% will be used for mining-related activities.
-The remainder will be run as a commercial agricultural operation which will result in significant income in the agricultural feasibility of the land.
+Hume Coal, which has acquired several large properties and aims to significantly enhance the agricultural productivity of the properties.
+Of the company’s total landholdings in the area, approximately 117 hectares will be used for mining-related activities.
+The remainder will be run as a commercial agricultural operation.